aistairc/mf-cesium/Stinuum Web/documents/image/Wiki_README.md

 ## 2. Stinuum with OGC API - MovingFeatures Server(MF-API Server)

 - If users can connect to the MF-Server, Stinuum can get to MF data from MF-Server by [MF-API](https://opengeospatial.github.io/ogcapi-movingfeatures/openapi/openapi-movingfeatures-1.html)
-- The Server function provides a button for getting the MovingFeatureCollection (MovingFeatureCollection) data list from MF Server.
+- The Server function provides a button for getting the MovingFeatureCollection data list from MF Server.

     + If clicking the _**"SERVER"**_ button, the browser moves to the data selection page (localhost:8080/dataSelect), where users can select MovingFeatureCollection data from the MF server.